ebi-ait/data-catalogue-frontend/README.md

 # Data Catalogue
 ## Architecture
-The data catalogue is a client side web app that
+The data catalogue is a client side web app that presents data from an API in json format, allows searching, filtering and other types exploration.

 ## Development

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).